SolidBlock-cn/mishanguc/README-en.md

 This mod **depends on Fabric API**, and since mod version 1.4.0, **no longer** depends on [BRRP](https://github.com/SolidBlock-cn/BRRP)** (Better Runtime Resource Pack) mod.

 Only Fabric version.
 There's no Forge version of this mod.

-The update log can be seen [here](UpdateLog-en.md)
+Please also refer to [the update log](UpdateLog-en.md)

 This mod is published under the LGPLv3 license, which you must follow when propagating this mod.